tcooper-uk/content-store/README.md

 How to start the content-store application
 ---

-You should check your datase is running...
+You should check your database is running...
 Then:

 1. Run `mvn clean install` to build your application
 1. Start application with `java -jar target/content-store-1.0-SNAPSHOT.jar server config.yml`